Ilya626/transcribe/docs/DATA.md

 ## RU Megamix Prep (HF datasets)

-Use the helper to pull datasets from Hugging Face and convert to our JSONL format (audio_filepath, text):
+Use the helper to pull datasets from Hugging Face and convert to our JSONL format (audio_filepath, text).
+If a dataset has been downloaded manually as Parquet files, pass `--data_dir` with the directory that contains `<split>.parquet` for each requested split to reuse those files instead of fetching from the Hugging Face Hub:

 ```
 # Activate project-local caches (keeps HF audio under transcribe/.hf)